-The same Pfizer vaccine that has been used in adults has now been authorized for children 12 and older.
+The same Pfizer vaccine that has been used in adults has now been authorized for most children.
 No matter what you may have heard or read on social media, it is important for anyone who can get the vaccine to do so – even kids.
 Kids are key to helping stop the spread, protecting loved ones and returning to school, sports, activities and, possibly, no more masking.

 Once enough of our population is immunized, the virus will have trouble spreading.
 The shots we get as babies work in the same way.
 Vaccines keep measles, polio and other diseases under control.